 Do you live in an area that is great for stargazing?
 Perhaps you can drive to one if you don’t.
 There are few things more romantic than stargazing.
 Even in Manhattan it only takes about an hour to drive somewhere outside the city (like north on I-83) to a place with low light pollution.

 Be sure to download an astronomy app before you head out, like SkyView or Star Walk, to identify constellations.
+We personally love Night Sky (which is always our first recommendation when people ask us about the best apps for cruises).

 22. Create a Scavenger Hunt through Your Home